Refugee crisis to test EU at summit of divided leaders

 | BRUSSELS/ LEIPZIG, Germany

-BRUSSELS/ LEIPZIG, Germany Bitterly-divided European leaders will seek to find a credible response to the continent's worst migration crisis since World War Two at an emergency summit this week.
+BRUSSELS/ LEIPZIG, Germany Bitterly-divided European leaders will seek to find a credible response to the continent's worst migration crisis since World War Two at an emergency summit next week.

 German chancellor Angela Merkel called on her peers on Sunday to accept joint responsibility.